riflosnake/XPanther/README.md

 ```python
 pip install xpanther
 ```
-_or search it by `xpanther` if you have editor with package installer.
-If it doesn't show up (happens in pycharm sometimes), go to global site-packages (`pip show xpanther`<--cmd command to find directory), find and copy xpanther package, and paste it to your project's venv._
+_or search it by `xpanther` if you have editor with package installer._

 ## This package contains 2 modules, `XPanther` and `XPantherIDE`, let's start with the powerhouse!
 Import XPanther to your file like: